 - Any punishing addictive behavior.

-- Cutting, hitting yourself, or calling yourself names.
+- Calling yourself names.

 - Feeling like you don’t want to be here anymore or telling yourself things like, “I wish I was never born!”

 Because self attack can feel scary and intense, learning about foul frustration is soothing and normalizing.
 We can find a bit of space when we’re feeling this way and recognize – oh, I’m attacking myself.
 Oh, right, this is foul frustration.
 Ah, deep, deep breath.
 We can recognize self attack for what it is: a sign that too many things are not working.

 Not that there’s something so terribly wrong with us.

 There are many ways of caring for and healing self blame.
 Here are two that can help: